Adult Vaccine Toolkit

 Immunization Strategy

 Preparing an implementation strategy allows you to define an immunization goal and organize your goal into manageable steps to increase vaccination rates for your organization.
 Before implementing your immunization strategy, form an interdisciplinary team that includes members from leadership, human resources, residents/patients, family members and staff.
 Staff members that participate should represent multiple departments.
 Having a versatile team allows for idea-sharing, participation in problem solving and development of implementation plans from different perspectives.
 If needed, modify the steps below to best fit the needs of your organization and patient/resident population.
+For other implementation ideas, see the RIZE campaign toolkit.

 Quality Improvement Tools

 Utilize the quality improvement method during your vaccine program implementation.
 Access Telligen’s Quality Improvement Workbook to support your team’s efforts.
 This workbook includes an interactive timeline, quality improvement goal statement template and ways to track progress during your quality improvement journey.
+The CDC has several immunization-focused quality improvement tools.

 Policy and Procedure Considerations